ar-faisal/video-editor-backend/README.md

 Open the .env file and replace the existing connection string with your PostgreSQL connection string:
 DATABASE_URL="postgresql://postgres:1212@localhost:5432/video_editor"

+2) Add the table into the database npx prisma migrate dev --name init

-2) Install dependencies:
+3) Install dependencies:
 npm install

-3) Start the backend server:
+4) Start the backend server:
 npm run start